 - No established history: newly-opened in 2019, this may be off-putting to some customers who want a more established bank.

 - Easy sign-up process: signing up takes minutes and can be done in the comfort of your own home.

-- 3 types of high-savings accounts: motusbank offers high-interest savings account with 2.10% interest, TFSA savings account with 2.35% interest, and RRSP savings account with 2.10% interest.
+- 3 types of high-savings accounts: motusbank offers high-interest savings account, TFSA savings accounts, and RRSP savings account.

 Motusbank is the newest digital marketing bank on the scene.
 Since its launch in April 2019, motusbank has gained spotlight attention for having competitive interest rates and little-to-no fees.

 And even though the company’s a new player on the block, motusbank is a subsidiary of Meridian, which has over 75 years of experience in the banking industry.
 In fact, Meridian Credit Union is the largest credit union in Ontario and the third-largest in Canada, with over $20.6 billion in assets under management and more than 337,000 members.

 So although it’s still a new competitor in the digital banking arena, motusbank is trustworthy and highly-praised with Meridian’s reputable backing.

 Signing up for motusbank is easy and can be done via the bank’s website.
 Just follow these 4 simple steps to sign up: